Closed Minds Lose Out / Open Minds Win Big.

 As I’ve mentioned before, at the Barrett Group (TBG) we speak to tens of thousands of executives and managers each year.
-Many of them also fill out a survey and share their thoughts on where they are in their careers, their frustrations with their current situation, where they would like to be professionally in the future, and the primary support they would like from us.
+Many of them also fill out a survey.
+They share their thoughts on where they are in their careers.
+Their frustrations with their current situation.
+Where they would like to be professionally in the future.
+And the primary support they would like from us.

-As in most businesses, there is also a sequence of steps that prospects go through to become more and more acquainted with our services.
-At the second step in the process, we speak in detail about the issues addressed in their surveys and how we can prospectively help them.
+As in most businesses, we also have a sequence of steps.
+These are steps that prospects go through to become more and more acquainted with our services.
+At the second step in the process, we speak in detail about the issues addressed in their surveys.
+We discuss how we can prospectively help them.
 Some 50-60% of prospects at this stage earn between $100,000 and $200,000 per annum.
-About 45% of them are currently unemployed when they approach us and of these about 60% have been unemployed for 1-3 months while another 25% have been unemployed for more than 12 months.
-Some are, of course, desperate to get back in the saddle and others are not.
+About 45% of them are currently unemployed when they approach us.
+And of these about 60% have been unemployed for 1-3 months.
+While another 25% have been unemployed for more than 12 months.

-The victors on the other hand are proactive and confident about managing their careers, citing statements such as “decreasing probability of promotions,” “employer management is changing,” “possible unemployment,” “job lacks challenge,” and “want independence.”
+The victors on the other hand are proactive and confident about managing their careers.
+They cite statements such as “decreasing probability of promotions.”
+Or, “employer management is changing” and “possible unemployment.”
+Possibly, “job lacks challenge.”
+And “I want independence.”

-Naturally, the victims also stress the support they want from the Barrett Group very clearly, focusing in particular on “establishing a realistic career plan,” “showing how my expertise can be transferred,” and engendering “successful interviews and negotiations.”
-The victors generally project more confidence about their own abilities and are more focused on access to “decision makers” and ascertaining an “effective job search campaign.”
+Naturally, the victims also stress the support they want from the Barrett Group.
+They are very clear to focus in particular on “establishing a realistic career plan,” “showing how my expertise can be transferred.”
+Also engineering “successful interviews and negotiations.”
+The victors generally project more confidence about their own abilities.
+They are more focused on access to “decision makers” and ascertaining an “effective job search campaign.”

 Whether you come from a place of frustration or a place of confidence, our Clarity Program© (the first step in our career change process) offers an ideal solution for clarifying your career objectives before you begin the career change process.
 In any case, it is critical that you approach your career change with an open mind.
 We have thirty years of experience in this industry.
-No single executive one could ever have that much experience in changing jobs.
-So, simply put, the more open you are to the support we have to offer, the more you will benefit from it.
+No single executive could ever have that much experience in changing jobs.

 But don’t take our word for it.
 Here’s what one recent client had to say about our service: